briansha/Regenie_WDL/README.md

 Step1 and Step2 use docker images with regenie compiled with Boost Iostream installed: https://github.com/rgcgithub/regenie/wiki/Using-docker

 The other tasks use an official R docker image: https://hub.docker.com/_/r-base

+## regenie.wdl
+  - Step1 - Made with BGEN files in mind to use as the input genetic data file. - (BGEN version 1.2, 8-bit probabilities).
+  - Step2 - Use separate .bed, .bim, .fam files for each chromosome.
+(If testing chr 1-22, there should be 22 separate files).
+  - PLINK can be used to convert bed, bim, and fam files to BGEN files outside of this workflow.
+  - PLINK can also be used to convert pgen, pvar, and psam files to BGEN files outside of this workflow.

+## regenie_alternate.wdl
+  - Step1 - Made with BGEN files in mind to use as the input genetic data file. - (BGEN version 1.2, 8-bit probabilities)
+  - Step2 - Use a BGEN file containing all chromosomal data (chr 1-22, etc.)
+  - PLINK can be used to convert bed, bim, and fam files to BGEN files outside of this workflow.
+  - PLINK can also be used to convert pgen, pvar, and psam files to BGEN files outside of this workflow.